0ri0n1/kids-behaviour-tracker/README.md

 ## Development

+### Web Version

-To run the development server:
+To run the development server for the web version:

 ```bash
 # Install dependencies